Battle of Longstop Hill: Plan

-On 20 April, the British troops of the 1st Battalion East Surrey Regiment supported by the 48th Royal Tank Regiment took a nearby hill known as Djebel Djaffa from the Germans, managing in the process to capture several panzers.
+On 20 April, as part of Operation Vulcan, the British troops of the 1st Battalion East Surrey Regiment supported by the 48th Royal Tank Regiment took a nearby hill known as Djebel Djaffa from the Germans, managing in the process to capture several panzers.
 On 22 April, the 38th (Irish) Infantry Brigade of the 78th Division captured the fortified town of Heidous and the craggy slopes of Tanngoucha.
 The capture of these positions made sure that the high ground behind Medjez was taken and the next objective would be Longstop.

 The 78th Division commander, Vyvyan Evelegh, ordered the 36th Infantry Brigade (Brigadier Bernard Howlett) to seize Longstop Hill by an attack from the south-west.
 The brigade comprised the 6th Battalion Queen's Own Royal West Kent Regiment, the 5th Buffs (Royal East Kent Regiment), the 8th Argyll and Sutherland Highlanders and the 1st East Surrey Regiment, were detailed for the attack on Longstop, supported by the North Irish Horse equipped with Churchill tanks and by most of the 78th Division artillery.

 The Royal West Kents and the Buffs were to lead the attack whilst the Argylls, who were to be held back in reserve at the start, were to pass through the Kents and seize Djebel el Rhar, the right hand higher end of Longstop.
 If successful, the Surreys with the North Irish Horse were to be prepared to exploit north-eastwards along the road to Tebourba.
 Defending the position was the 999th Light Afrika Division (Generalmajor Ernst-Günther Baade) which was composed of the 962nd Afrika-Schützen-Regiment and the III/754th Grenadier Regiment.
 They had adequately prepared the area for defence and were supported by anti-tank guns, mortars and dug in machine gun nests.